SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSAppointmentEntity/GetUserDefinedFields.md

 so.topic: reference
 ---

-Get the user-defined fields on the AppointmentEntity as a map.
+Get the user-defined fields on the NSAppointmentEntity as a map.

 **Returns:** Map containing user defined field values by field prog.id.